-New York State Erosion and Sediment Control Certificate Program - a certificate program that establishes and maintains a process to identify and recognize individuals who are capable of developing, designing, inspecting and maintaining erosion and sediment control plans on projects that disturb soils in New York State.
-The certificate program is administered by the New York State Conservation District Employees Association
+New York State Erosion and Sediment Control Certificate Program - a certificate New for State Erosion and Sediment Control Certificate Program - a Certificate program that establishes and maintains a process to identify and recognize individuals who are capable of developing, designing, inspecting and maintaining erosion and sediment control plans on projects that disturb soils in New York State.
+The certificate program is administered by the New York State Conservation District Employees Association.